jenkins-x/jx-docs/content/en/v3/about/maturity-matrix.md

     - /v3/about/maturity-matrix/
 ---

-This maturity matrix descibes the status of the Jenkins X 3.x __Alpha__ release.
+This maturity matrix descibes the status of the Jenkins X 3.x __Beta__ release.
 This will continue to evolve as we progress towards Beta.

 <img src="/images/v3/jx-v3alpha-maturity-matrix.png">